Who Cares? (album)

-Who Cares? (stylized in all caps) is the fourth studio album by English singer-songwriter Rex Orange County.
-It was released on 11 March 2022.
-The album was recorded in Amsterdam in just 12 days.
-The album is a collaboration with Dutch musician, Tim van Berkestijn, better known as Benny Sings, with contributions from American rapper Tyler, the Creator.
+Who Cares? is the fourth studio album by the English musician Rex Orange County, released on 11 March 2022, through RCA Records.
+The album was written and produced by Rex Orange County and the Dutch musician Benny Sings, with an appearance from the American rapper Tyler, the Creator.

 The album debuted at number 5 on the US Billboard 200 chart with 35,000 album equivalent units.